Working with Mums

 You are invited to join our interactive, therapeutic sessions with other mothers who have babies and small children and feel overwhelmed, stressed and anxious.

 Our courses give you space for yourself and chance to share your experience with others in a small group.
 We use movement, mindfulness and other therapeutic techniques.

 We recommend that you can get more from sessions if you are in the group on your own while your child is cared for by someone else.

 You will then be able to concentrate fully on yourself to find understanding about your situation and some new personal tools for coping.

 Courses will run for 8 weeks.
-We have spaces in five different options from 24th November 2020.
+We have spaces in four different options from 7th June 2021.

 To register interest or for more information E-mail us at: firstname.lastname@example.org or call on: 07592 103325

 Download our flyer below for full details of our sessions for Mums.

 Health Visitors – download our flyer below for full details of our sessions for Mums.